ramblingsofadev/docs/framework-comparisons.md

 <h4 id="aphiria-http-library-cons">Cons</h4>

 * Does not support PSR-7
-* Does not contains an HTTP client
+* Does not contain an HTTP client

 <h3 id="symfony-http-library">Symfony</h3>